Practice Support Services

 Ready to apply?
 Click the button below to apply for Practice Support grant supported services.

 NC AHEC Practice Support is essential to helping practices thrive in a value-based marketplace.
 Our aim is to train and help retain the state's health workforce so that all North Carolinians have access to high quality and cost-effective care in all 100 counties.
 This is accomplished through our portfolio of practice support services with a focus on 1:1 coaching and virtual educational programming to independent primary care and specialty care practices, independent behavioral health providers, FQHCs, rural health centers, and health departments with primary care services.

 SEAHEC Practice Support Services

 Working in conjunction with the North Carolina Area Health Education Center (AHEC), our Practice Support team offers a range of services – free of charge – to help your practice navigate changing federal and state healthcare regulations and better position yourself for meeting your goals.

 Since 2010, we have helped hundreds of practices achieve higher quality outcomes; improve patient satisfaction; and create a more productive and profitable environment.
 Our team proudly serves the six-county southeastern region of North Carolina including:

 - New Hanover

-- Medicaid Managed Care education and comprehensive assistance
+- Medicaid managed care education and issue resolution

 Provider Transition to Medicaid Managed Care